irenexu/-rps-game-reviews-web-scrape/README.md

 This repository contains the code and resources for a school NLP project.
 The project focuses on leveraging web scraping & topic modelling techniques to extract and analyse game reviews from the chosen website - Rock Paper Shotgun (https://www.rockpapershotgun.com/reviews).

-The code and comments for building the dataset & conducting text analysis are available in the submitted zip file and on GitHub (https://git.arts.ac.uk/23001934/rps-game-reviews-web-scrape).

 ### Dataset

 rps_links_output_file.json - JSON file contains all the titles and links on RPS /